 Partnership and hands-on involvement have been the hallmarks of Jeremy’s success.
 He approaches all of his initiatives and projects with a mix of optimism, pragmatism, and realistic idealism, embracing all constructive approaches to advance goals and meet challenges.
 Jeremy believes that everyone has a responsibility to make this a better community/country/world than we received.
 He takes on this task with boundless energy, integrity, and a deep commitment to excellence and professionalism.
 He is especially grateful to his professional and philanthropic mentor, Harold Grinspoon for his guidance, advice, and friendship.

-Jeremy is Executive Chairman of Aspen Square Management, Inc. a national real estate investment and management firm owning over 14,000 apartment units nationwide.
-Jeremy has been with Aspen Square for over 37 years since graduating Brandeis University with a B.A. in Economics in 1984, Magna cum Laude.
-He is a member of Phi Beta Kappa Together with Ann, he is a PJ Library Alliance Partner, recipient of the ADL Torch of Liberty Award, founder of the Jewish Free Loan of Greater Hartford, and co-chaired the Jewish Federation of North America’s 2021 General Assembly.
+Jeremy is a partner at Aspen Square Management, Inc. a national real estate investment and management firm owning over 14,000 apartment units nationwide.
+Jeremy has been with Aspen Square for over 40 years since graduating Brandeis University with a B.A. in Economics in 1984, Magna cum Laude.
+He is a member of Phi Beta Kappa.
+Together with his wife Ann, they are PJ Library Alliance Partners, recipients of the ADL Torch of Liberty Award, were recognized by Ohr Torah Stone as a “chaver” and “chavera” for their outstanding community leadership and are founders and sustainers of the Hebrew High School of New England (now known as the New England Jewish Academy).
+Jeremy is also a founding trustee of the Harold Grinspoon Foundation and has served on the board for over 30 years.

-Jeremy cherishes time with his wife Ann, their three married children and spouses, and especially their seven grandchildren.
-He is an avid and competitive swimmer and is an emphatic New England sports fan!
+Jeremy cherishes time with his wife Ann, their three married children and spouses, and especially their eight grandchildren.
+He is an avid and competitive swimmer and is an enthusiastic New England sports fan!

 Dear friends,